 What is PCOS?

 PCOS is one of the most common medical conditions in young women.
 In fact, 1 in every 8 women of childbearing age is affected and unfortunately, many cases remain undiagnosed.
-In a nutshell, PCOS involves an imbalance of one or both of the following hormones:
+In a nutshell, PCOS is a complex endocrine disorder that involves an imbalance of one or both of the following hormones:

 - Testosterone (the male sex hormone) is higher than it should be